nasunstar/Agent_App/README.md

 ## Gmail Ingestion (Phase 3)

-Phase 3 introduces a Jetpack Compose driven home screen and a Gmail ingestion client powered by Retrofit + Kotlinx Serialization.
-To exercise the flow:

-1. Complete the Google OAuth authorization code flow separately and obtain an access token with the `https://www.googleapis.com/auth/gmail.readonly` scope.
-A refresh token is optional but can be stored for future automation.
-2. Launch the Android app.
-The Compose home screen contains two cards: **Google 로그인 설정** for credential storage and **Gmail 수집함** for inbox monitoring.
-Enter the access token (and optional refresh token, scope, or expiry) and press **토큰 저장**.
-The token metadata is persisted in Room for reuse.
+The home screen now includes a Google Sign-In button that requests the `gmail.readonly` scope and fetches an access token directly on device using Play Services.
+When the sign-in flow completes successfully the token is persisted through `AuthRepository` and can be reused for Gmail synchronization.
+Manual token entry fields remain available as a fallback for development.

+To sync messages:

+1. Tap **Google 계정으로 로그인** inside the **Google 로그인 설정** card and complete the consent dialog.
+The access token is stored automatically.
+2. (Optional) Provide a manually issued access token/refresh token and press **토큰 저장** if you need to test with external credentials.
 3. Press **최근 20개 동기화** within the **Gmail 수집함** card.
-The app calls the Gmail REST API, retrieves the most recent 20 messages, and upserts them into the `ingest_items` table using the Gmail message ID as the primary key.
+The Gmail REST API retrieves the newest 20 messages and upserts them into `ingest_items` using the Gmail message ID as the primary key.
-4. Stored messages render immediately in the Compose list with subject, snippet, and received timestamp.
-If Gmail returns `401 Unauthorized`, the UI surfaces a snackbar prompting the user to refresh credentials.
+4. The Compose list renders the subject, snippet, received timestamp, parsed due date (if present), and confidence score.
+401 responses trigger a snackbar that prompts the user to reauthenticate.

-> ⚠️ **Security note:** Real deployments must exchange the Google server auth code server-side and load tokens into the app's encrypted storage.
-The manual token entry workflow above is provided strictly for local development.
+## Natural Language Parsing (Phase 4)

+Phase 4 introduces a lightweight intent and date parser that enriches each `ingest_items` record:

+- `TimeResolver` converts phrases such as "내일 오전 10시", "다음 주 금요일", `9/30 14:00`, and Korean date formats into Asia/Seoul epoch milliseconds.
+- `IngestItemParser` combines detected timestamps with intent keywords (회의, 마감, deadline, 등) to populate `dueDate` and a heuristic `confidence` score before persisting to Room.
+- The Gmail list renders the derived due date and confidence so upcoming action items stand out immediately after ingestion.

+The parser intentionally favours deterministic rules so it can run offline; it can be extended with additional patterns as new data sources are introduced.

 ## Testing